asdfghj1237890/HoloCubic_AIO/README.md

 ~~This was necessary because the hardware uses two hardware SPI connections for screen and SD card.
 HSPI's default MISO pin 12 is used for flash voltage setting during ESP32 boot, and pulling it up before power-on prevents chip startup.
 We replaced it with pin 26.~~

 </details>

+### Building and Uploading Firmware

+After configuration, you can use PlatformIO to build and upload firmware to your device:

+#### Method 1: Using PlatformIO Toolbar

+In the PlatformIO toolbar at the bottom of VS Code:

+- **✓ Build**: Click to build the firmware and check for code errors
+- **→ Upload**: Click to build and upload firmware to the connected device
+- **🔌 Serial Monitor**: View debug output from the device

+#### Method 2: Using PlatformIO Sidebar

+1. Click the PlatformIO icon on the left sidebar (alien head icon)
+2. Under **PROJECT TASKS**, select your environment (e.g., `esp32dev`)
+3. Choose an operation:
+   - **Build**: Build firmware only
+   - **Upload**: Build and upload firmware
+   - **Upload and Monitor**: Upload firmware and open serial monitor
+   - **Clean**: Clear build cache

+#### Method 3: Using Command Palette

+1. Press `Ctrl+Shift+P` to open the command palette
+2. Type "PlatformIO"
+3. Select:
+   - **PlatformIO: Build**: Build the project
+   - **PlatformIO: Upload**: Upload to device

+**Important Notes**:
+- Ensure the device is properly connected via USB before uploading
+- Verify that `upload_port` in `platformio.ini` is configured correctly
+- First-time builds will download required toolchains and libraries, which may take some time

 ---